 The elements of $\bchi$ vector are sorted in descending order to find the indices of the most important reactions in the detailed model.
-Species are also sorted based on their first presence in the sorted reactions, \textit{i.e.} species who first shows up in a higher ranked reaction would be more important than a species who first participate in a lower ranked reaction.
-This results in a reaction and species ranking based on $\bchi$ vector.
-Finally, we choose a set of species by defining a threshold $\chi_{\epsilon}$ on the element of $\bchi$ vector and eliminate species whose associated $\chi_i$ are less than $\chi_{\epsilon}$.
-We also get rid of the reactions which include the species (see \cite{ECh11}).
-As our skeletal model reduction is reaction based, any non-reactive species with non-zero mass fraction in the initial condition should be manually added to the skeletal model, such as N$_2$ and/or Ar.
+Species are also sorted based on their first presence in the sorted reactions, \textit{i.e.} the species which first shows up in a higher ranked reaction are more important than a species that first participate in a lower ranked reaction.
+This yields in a reaction and species ranking based on the $\bchi$ vector.
+Finally, a set of species are chosen by setting the threshold $\chi_{\epsilon}$ on the element of $\bchi$ vector and eliminating species whose associated $\chi_i$ values are smaller.
+The skeletal model reduction is reaction based, thus any non-reactive species with non-zero mass fraction in the initial condition should be manually added to the skeletal model, such as N$_2$ and/or Ar.

-In summary, we instantaneously observe the combustion system, and sort the reactions based on their effects on sensitivities to find the most important species.
-These species and the reactions which connect them together create our reduced models.
-In combustion systems, perturbations with respect to ``fast" reactions generate very large sensitivities for short time periods which vanish as $t\rightarrow\infty$.
+In summary, the f-OTD method instantaneously observes the ignition system, and sorts the reactions based on their effects on sensitivities to find the most important species.
+These species and the reactions which connect them together create the skeletal models.
+In chemical kinetic systems, perturbations with respect to ``fast" reactions generate very large sensitivities for short time periods, but these sensitivities vanish as $t\rightarrow\infty$.
 On the other hand, perturbations with respect to ``slow" reactions generate smaller and more sustained sensitivities.
-As our approach is based on the instantaneous observation of sensitivities, both ``slow" and ``fast" reactions can leave an imprint on the instantaneous normalized reaction vector ($\bw$) if their imprints are larger than the threshold value ($\chi_{\epsilon}$).
-However, if the sensitivities associated with ``fast" and ``slow" reactions from pre-determined times and locations would be combined with each other before dimension reduction, as commonly done in PCA-type approaches, the smaller sensitivities associated with ``slow" reactions could have been out-weighted by the large sensitivities associated with ``fast" reactions.
-In fact, this concern is the primary motivation for using f-OTD rather than PCA-type skeletal reduction approaches.
+Since the approach is based on the instantaneous observation of sensitivities, both slow and fast reactions can leave an imprint on the instantaneous normalized reaction vector ($\bw$).
+However, if the sensitivities associated with these reactions would be averaged together over a period of time, then the smaller sensitivities associated with slow reactions could be out-weighted by the large sensitivities associated with fast reactions.